tasmota/docs/docs/Smart-Meter-Interface.md

     - `ffffffff` = extract a float value
     - `FFffFFff` = extract a reverse float value
     - `@` decoding definition termination character
+    - `(` following the `@` character in case of obis decoder indicates to fetch the 2. value in brackets, not the 1. value.
+	e.g. in this obis paylod the second value is extracted 0-1:24.2.3(210117125004W)(01524.450*m3)
     - decoding a 0/1 bit is indicated by a `@` character followed by `bx:` (x = `0..7`) extracting the corresponding bit from a byte.
       e.g.: `1,xxxx5017xxuu@b0:1,Solarpump,,Solarpump,0`
     - in the case of **MODBus**, `ix:` designates the index (x = `0..n`) referring to the requested block in the transmit section of the meter definition